Optimal Scheduling for Interference Mitigation by Range Information: Algorithms

 where, $l^*+1$, denotes the number of iterations required for convergence.
 At this state the arriving signals to any node $k$ from nodes $i$ and $j$ will satisfy \eqref{eq:con}.
 The effective adjusted path is given by

 and the equivalent added delay for node, $i$, is $\Delta_i=d_{\Delta i}^{l^*}/\mu$.

-The average algorithmic complexity for IPA is evaluated by least square polynomial fit to the average computational time (in ticks) consumed by the algorithm for networks of different sizes.
+The average algorithmic complexity for IPA is evaluated by a least square polynomial fit to the average computational time (in ticks) consumed by the algorithm for networks of different sizes.
 The procedure followed, along with the results, are discussed in Appendix B. From the results of the Appendix B, the average complexity of the IPA algorithm is $O(N^3)$.

 A summary of the average complexities of the proposed methods is shown in Table \ref{tab:summary}.
+For CA, the average case and the worst case complexity are the same, therefore in networks, where the real-time guaranties are needed CA is more amenable than TSP and IPA.
 The IPA opens up for a higher flexibility regarding the order of the transmissions.
 Thus, it provides better throughput compared to the convex algorithm as shown in Section \ref{sec:SS}.
 In mobile sensor networks, the convex approach with fixed ordering among the nodes opens up for schedule-based communication and ranging; thus, node information need not be encoded in the packets \cite{Satyam-Sch-letter}.
 On the other hand, IPA requires transmission overhead since the node information has to be included in the packets, as the order of packet reception is not predetermined.
 However, the overhead of encoding the node information in the packet ($\log_2N$ bits) is not significant.

 The performances of the orthrogonalization, CA, TSP, and IPA under large scale networks with different geometric formations are studied in the Section \ref{sec:SS}.